fiveladdercon/launchpad/docs/_engines/structs.pl.md

 x = *space.field;   // A dereference reads the field
 ```

-This is in constrast to *off-board* driver code, which must use a bus peripheral
+This is in constrast to an **off-board driver**, where the processor executing
-(i.e. SPI, ICC, MDIO, etc) to indirectly access the space.
+the code indirectly accesses the space via a bus peripheral.
 The [defines.pl]
 engine is better suited for off-board drivers.